(A) Definitions. As used in this rule:

-(6) "Written notification" means notification in writing which is mailed, or delivered to the address, or sent by electronic facsimile transmission to the facsimile telephone number, or sent by electronic mail to the electronic mail address, of the person for whom such notification is intended, as shown on the records kept by the secretary-treasurer under this rule, or in any way delivered to such person.
-If mailed, such notification shall be mailed by first class mail, deposited in a U.S. postal service mailbox not later than the second day preceding the day of the meeting to which such notification refers, provided that at least one regular mail delivery day falls between the day of mailing and the day of such meeting.
+(6) "Written notification" means notification in writing which is mailed, or delivered to the address or sent by electronic mail to the electronic mail address, of the person for whom such notification is intended, as shown on the records kept by the secretary-treasurer under this rule, or in any way delivered to such person.
+If mailed, such notification has to be mailed by first class mail, deposited in a U.S. postal service mailbox not later than the second day preceding the day of the meeting to which such notification refers, provided that at least one regular mail delivery day falls between the day of mailing and the day of such meeting.

 (B) Notice of regular and organizational meetings.